blake-regalia/graphy.js/README.md

 <a name="event-error" />
 ##### Event: error(message: string)
 Gets called if a parsing error occurs at any time.
-If an error does occur, no other instance events will ever be called after this.
+If an error does occur, no other events will be called on the instance after this.
 If you do not include an `error` event handler, the parser will throw the error's `message` string.

 <a name="event-end" />
 ##### Event: end([prefixes: hash])